S-Samiksha/CX2006_Coding/README.md

 # READ THIS!!!!
-Bold: Do it
+Bold: Do it<br>
 Italics: Check it (dont not check it, please check it.
 I think we dont have time for everyone to check.
-So once those two are done means can submit)
+So once those two are done means can submit) <br>

 ## Coding (deadline lab 5 since frontend is done)